-Minwax® products such as Polyshades are quite popular in the US and can be purchased very easily at most local paint stores, and hardware stores.
+Minwax® products, such as Polyshades, is quite popular in the US and can be purchased very easily at most local paint stores and hardware stores.

 You can also find their products at home centers that deal in hardware and DIY products.

 Additionally, depending on your location, Polyshades may be available online at stores like Sherwin-Williams, Walmart, Amazon, Lowe’s, and Menards.

 How Easy is it to Remove Polyshades from the Surface?